Home

 And, vice versa, products with no added fragrance MAY still have some scent!

-This particular challenge really drove me crazy when looking for a good hypoallergenic shampoo, because I couldn’t find one that was BOTH fragrance free AND that also made me look good!
+In fact, in my experience, MOST products with no added fragrance have some scent.
+This particular challenge really drove me crazy when looking for a good shampoo, because I couldn’t find one that was BOTH fragrance free AND that also made me look good!

-All of the fragrance free shampoos I tried made my hair look like straw :( I finally found a "no added fragrance" shampoo which does have a mild, non-perfume scent from the ingredients, but which is hypoallergenic and it makes my hair look great.
+All of the fragrance free shampoos I tried made my hair look like straw :( I finally found a "no added fragrance" shampoo which DOES have a mild, non-perfume scent from the ingredients, but which is hypoallergenic and it makes my hair look REALLY great.
+You can see my before and after pictures page.

 Avoidance is the best solution for your fragrance allergies, but that is not viable in all cases.
-Most people have to come into contact with other humans at some point in their lives and it is very likely that fragrance will be involved!
+Most people have to come into contact with other humans at some point in their lives and it is very likely that some kind of fragrance will be involved!

 Being upfront about your allergy to fragrance is the first step.
 This is especially important if contact with someone or someplace that uses fragrance is going to last longer than just a few moments.
 Restaurants and businesses will often blow out candles or move scented arrangements in order to accommodate your needs.